King Trump: Do as I say, Not as I do!

 It bears questioning our President-elect’s suitability to choose a country-altering conservative nominee given his penchant to outlaw the right of an idiot to express his hypocrisy by burning the physical representation of the freedom that gives him the inalienable right to act like a fool.
 Trump is, in essence outlawing his own right to be an idiot, is he not?

-By Trump tweeting from his newly-awarded throne to the “sandal-wearing” weirdos, he’s rewarding them for their attention-begging behavior and therefore, like children sometimes do when they feel neglected, they will continue to burn things.
+By Trump tweeting from his newly-awarded throne to the “sandal-wearing” weirdos, he’s rewarding them for their attention-getting behavior and therefore, like children sometimes do when they feel neglected, they will continue to burn things.
 They only care that the king is granting them an audience, they don’t care why.

 My message to King Trump: You are NOT king.
 Stop acting like our present President and act like the adult some who voted for you believe you are.